Adolescent Wellness, Inc. (AWI) promotes mental health and wellness.

 Would you like better test scores?

-Mental health is strongly correlated to academic performance.
-On average, SEL (the Social and Emotional Learning skills of relationships, social awareness, self-awareness, self-management and decision making) improves performance of the entire grade on standard achievement tests 11 points, moving the average from the 50th percentile to the 61st percentile (~Weissberg R. & Durlak J., 2011).
-Skills and knowledge related to social and emotional development are interrelated with the intellectual development youth need for academic success.
+Wellness is strongly correlated to academic performance.
+On average, social and emotional learning (SEL) improves performance of the entire grade 11 points on standard achievement tests, moving the average from the 50th percentile to the 61st percentile (~Weissberg R. & Durlak J., 2011).
+It is clear that skills and knowledge related to social and emotional development are interrelated with the intellectual development that youth need for academic success.
+The SEL skills are: